-2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year for the smooth and uninterrupted implementation of the scheme.
+2.4.6 Initiatives taken by the State for pre-positioning of funds with the implementing agencies in the beginning of the year, like creation of corpus funds, adoption of green channel scheme, advance release of State share etc.:

-The state has taken care to release funds well in advance to different levels with out waiting for the release of central share or when fund is awaited from Govt. of India in order to ensure smooth and uninterrupted implementation of the scheme.
+The state has taken care to release funds well in advance to different levels without waiting for the release of central share or when fund is awaited from Govt. of India in order to ensure smooth and uninterrupted implementation of the scheme.